survivejs/react-book/manuscript/05_implementing_notes.md

 It would be useful if we could add new items to our Notes list.
 Let's just do a plus button that adds a new dummy item to our list.

-To get a button show up, change `render` method like this:
+To implement the button, change `render` method like this:

 **app/components/App.jsx**